siqili0325/FedRD/README.md

 1. **Architectural Constraints:** Iterative frameworks (such as FedAvg) require persistent external connections to a central coordinator, which are routinely blocked by rigid hospital firewalls.
 2. **Clinical Interpretability:** Most survival models focus on relative effect measures (like hazard ratios from the Cox model), which lack direct clinical interpretability for absolute survival risk assessment.

-**FedRD** addresses these gaps by using an **additive risks model** tailored for right-censored survival data.
+**DiSAH** addresses these gaps by using an **additive risks model** tailored for right-censored survival data.
 It enables multi-site absolute risk difference estimation while keeping patient-level data secure and strictly localized.

 ### 🌟 Key Features
 * **Minimal Communication:** Requires only **1 round** of summary statistics exchange for the stratified model and **3 rounds** for the unstratified model.
 * **Server-Independent:** Eliminates the need for a persistent central server orchestration—making it highly compatible with isolated hospital networks.
-* **Statistical Inference:** Unlike SGD-driven FL frameworks, FedRD provides valid **confidence intervals** and **hypothesis testing**.
+* **Statistical Inference:** Unlike SGD-driven FL frameworks, DiSAH provides valid **confidence intervals** and **hypothesis testing**.
 * **Theoretical Guarantees:** Proven to be asymptotically equivalent to pooled individual-level analysis (the "gold standard" where data is centralized).

 ---